MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-deployment.md

 >[!Note]
 >Keep in mind that Microsoft Defender Antivirus AV exclusions are honored by ASR rules.
 See [Configure and validate exclusions based on extension, name, or location](configure-extension-file-exclusions-microsoft-defender-antivirus.md).

-If you determine a rule will broadly impact line-of-business operations in a detrimental way, you can disable the rule entirely, or you can leave the rule in audit so that you can continue to capture and evaluate those ASR rule-triggered events.
+If you determine a rule will broadly impact line-of-business operations in a detrimental way, you can leave the rule in audit so that you can continue to capture, or you can disable the rule entirely.
+Exclusions are easily enabled in **Microsoft 365 Defender** > **Reports** > **Attack surface reduction rules**.
+Simply select the entity or entities for which you want to create an exclusion.

 Exclusions are easily enabled in **Microsoft 365 Defender** > **Reports** > **Attack surface reduction rules**.
 Simply select the entity or entities for which you want to create an exclusion.

 > [!div class="mx-imgBorder"]